MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/automatic-authentication-fails.md

 ms.reviewer: dthayer
 appliesto:
   - Office 365
-  - Outlook for Office 365
+  - Outlook for Microsoft 365
-  - Word for Office 365
+  - Word for Microsoft 365
-  - Excel for Office 365
+  - Excel for Microsoft 365
-  - PowerPoint for Office 365
+  - PowerPoint for Microsoft 365
   - OneNote for Office 365
 search.appverid: MET150
 ms.date: 3/31/2022